C0deWiser/fortify/README.md

 }
 ```

-Finally, change views from `resources/views/auth` however you like.
+Finally, customize blades in `resources/views/auth` however you like.

 ### Additional routes